Introduction

 Reasons Why Your App can Get Rejected

 Launching your app is exciting, but the review process can present some unexpected challenges.
-Apple has strict guidelines to ensure that all apps meet their standards for functionality, content, design, and security.
+Apple has strict guidelines to ensure that all kinds of apps from utility apps, and entertainment apps to iOS android emulators meet their standards for functionality, content, design, and security.

 In 2020 alone, the App Store rejected about 2 million app submissions, including one million new apps and additionally one million updates.
-Whether it’s technical shortcomings, content violations, or privacy issues, there are various reasons your app might get rejected.
+Whether it’s technical shortcomings, content violations, privacy issues or unauthorized location tracking in iPhone and other Apple products, there are various reasons your app might get rejected.
 By understanding the common reasons for rejection, you can address the issues before submitting the app and ensure a smooth approval process.

 Listed below are the most common reasons for App Store rejection.